What is the Lay Mission Project?

 Optional supplemental formation for specialization in various lay ecclesial ministries.

 If it sounds like a lot, don’t worry.
 The whole program is actually designed to fit into any busy Catholic’s schedule.
-Most weeks only require an hour two of commitment, with an extra hour or two when you meet with your circle every other week.
+Most weeks only require an about a two hour commitment, with an extra hour or two when you meet with your disciple circle every two to three weeks.

 What Sets The Lay Mission Project Apart